ozra/onyx-lang/README.md

     it.

 ## What do you mean with scientific approach? ##
-Well, there are very few quantitative, or otherwise, studies.
+Well, there are very few quantitative, or otherwise, studies concerning coding directly.
 So admittedly the statement could be seen a kind of vague.
+_The focus is on the actual performance of a human being reading and writing code to accomplish a task._

-What is _not_ meant is "highly abstract functional lambda theory".
+What is _not_ meant is "highly abstract functional lambda theory proofs yada yada".

 What _is_ meant is:

 - Optimize for human parsing - not computers parsing (_not_ lisp syntax uniformity)
 - Human languages has exceptions to rules, so common constructs should get sugar if warranted.
+- Any work should be enjoyable if we're smart about being human, so also coding.
 - A language has to work for several scenarios, be _elegantly out of the way when prototyping_.
 Be _lovingly tough on diciplined code_ when demanded by coder.
 - A language has to work for a wide range of coders.
 Any team bigger than one will have mixed levels of experience and requirements, while still working on the same code base.
-- Any work should be enjoyable if we're smart about being human, so also coding.
-- Not every coder, nor every _project_ suits the same syntactic style.
-There should be variations to suit preferences.
-For a given project, or even parts of project, a good style guideline should be set by/for teams though.
-But it should always be up to the developers.
+- A bit of repeat of both above points: Not every coder, nor every _project_ suits the same syntactic style.
+Variations are needed to express the actual tasks of a certain implementation - DSL'ish requirements.
+For a given project, or even parts of project, a good style guideline should be set by/for teams.
+It should always be up to the developers.
 One (or even two variants) of an "official" Onyx styleguide will be developed via discussions.
 Further, some _named styleguides_ will be developed for different scenarios, so that some uniform choices to start off from exists - sort of "styleguide templates".
+Sticking as close as possible to them will of course facilitate collaboration.
+- Some basic syntactic aspects has been shown to be important for all humans _apt to math and coding_ (except females [!], exceptions noted) - and that is spatiality.

 ## Usages? ##
 * _"Scripting"_: Because it compiles quickly and you don't _need_ to explicitly type annotate anything - it could be used in place of Python, Ruby, etc, for pretty much any task.